Skip to main content

 Reimbursement and Development Agreements

-Reimbursement Agreements are contracts between the City and developer allowing for reimbursement for portion or all costs encumbered for public improvements provided by the developer.
-Some examples of eligible public improvements for reimbursement using development impact fees are streets and active transportation facilities in accordance with the mobility nexus studies, parks, libraries, and fire and police stations in accordance with the citywide DIF nexus studies and the Public Facilities Financing plans.
+Reimbursement Agreements are contracts between the City and a developer, allowing for reimbursement for a portion or all costs encumbered for public improvements provided by the developer.
+Some examples of eligible public improvements for reimbursement using development impact fees are streets and active transportation facilities in accordance with the mobility nexus studies, parks, libraries, and fire and police stations in accordance with the Citywide Development Impact Fees Nexus Studies and the Public Facilities Financing plans.
 This work performed can be reimbursed in the form of credits to be utilized on existing or future improvements or with cash.

 A Development Agreement is a formal contract between the City and a developer outlining the terms of a proposed development project.
-These agreements establish parameters such as permitted land uses, infrastructure requirements, and public benefits.
-Crucially, fees and financial arrangements can be negotiated between the developer and the city, providing flexibility in determining the financial obligations associated with the project based on the public benefits that are being provided.
-By allowing for tailored fee structures, development agreements enable collaborative decision-making that aligns with the goals of all parties while fostering responsible and sustainable development.
-Most often fees or credits established are only to be utilized within the defined development.
+These agreements establish parameters such as permitted land uses, infrastructure requirements and public benefits.
+Crucially, fees and financial arrangements can be negotiated between the developer and the City, providing flexibility in determining the financial obligations associated with the project based on the public benefits provided.
+By enabling tailored fee structures, development agreements facilitate collaborative decision-making that aligns with the goals of all parties while fostering responsible and sustainable development.
+Most often, fees or credits established are only to be utilized within the defined development.

 By exploring these options, developers can potentially reduce the financial burden associated with development in San Diego while still contributing to the city's growth and infrastructure needs.

-To learn more about reimbursement agreements or development agreements and their benefits, refer to the City of San Diego's guidance on reimbursement agreements.
+To learn more about reimbursement or development agreements and their benefits, refer to the City's guidance on reimbursement agreements.

-Per Resolution R-313688 which was passed adopting a new Citywide Park DIF, a developer may provide onsite parks, or offsite parks located in a Community of Concern (a neighborhood having a CEI of very low, low or moderate), and in exchange can receive up to 90% reduction in their Citywide Park DIF.
-The park must meet park standards identified in the Parks Master Plan for the project and must follow all general development plan processes in accordance with Council Policy 600-33 and meet the City's standards for the design and construction of parks.
+Per Resolution R-313688 which was passed adopting a new Citywide Park Development Impact Fee, a developer may provide on-site parks, or off-site parks located in a Community of Concern (a neighborhood having a Climate Equity Index of very low, low or moderate), and in exchange can receive up to a 90% reduction in their Citywide Park Development Impact Fee.
+The park must meet park standards identified in the Parks Master Plan , must follow all general development plan processes in accordance with Council Policy 600-33 and meet the City's standards for the design and construction of parks.

-For more information regarding the process for providing an onsite park improvement in lieu of the Citywide Parks DIF, please email publicspaces@sandiego.gov.
+For more information regarding the process for providing an on-site park improvement in lieu of the Citywide Parks Development Impact Fee, please email publicspaces@sandiego.gov.